Anti-Money Laundering

 • is new and/or has little experience in the diamond or diamond jewelry sector;

-• has a questionable structure and/or arrangement of ownership.
+• has a questionable structure and/or arrangement of

 Unacceptable Risk